NASDAQ: PXS

 We own controlling interests in three modern mid-sized eco- efficient dry bulkers.
 Through a 60% equity interest, we control a single ship joint venture which owns a 2016 Japanese built 63,250 dwt. scrubber-fitted Ultramax dry bulk vessel which was purchased in September, 2023.
 In February, 2024, we acquired a 2015 built Chinese built 83,013 dwt. scrubber-fitted Kamsarmax (KMAX) carrier, and in late June, 2024, we closed a similar joint venture investment in a sister ship.
 These strategic investments into the dry bulk sector are supported by counter-cyclical fundamentals, and to a lesser extent, counter seasonal activity, in contrast to the product tanker sector and should provide attractive long term returns to our shareholders.
 Our management and Board members have extensive experience in owning and operating dry bulk carriers.

-At this point, dry bulk supply/demand fundamentals indicate a challenging market in the short-term.
-Demand growth for many dry bulk commodities, primarily consisting of iron ore, coal, gains and minor bulk materials, is moderately tied to global GDP growth which is expected to increase 2.9%%/yr. on average through 2026.
-Growth in Chinese GDP was recently lowered to 4% for both years which would typically impact imports of iron ore and coal.
-Recently, Drewry forecasted total dry bulk demand growth of 2.4% for 2025, with a compounded annual growth rate (“CAGR”) for 2024-30 of 2.5%.
+At this point, dry bulk supply/demand fundamentals indicate a modest rebound from depressed market conditions earlier this year.
+Demand growth for many dry bulk commodities, primarily consisting of iron ore, coal, gains and minor bulk materials, is moderately tied to global GDP growth which is expected to increase 3%%/yr. on average through 2026.
+Growth in Chinese GDP has been revised to 4.8% in 2025 and 4.2% for next year which would typically impact imports of iron ore and coal.
+In May, 2025 Drewry forecasted total dry bulk demand growth of 2.4% for 2025, with a compounded annual growth rate (“CAGR”) for 2024-30 of 2.5%.
 Specifically, it estimated long-term CAGR for certain minor bulk commodities such as grains at 2.1% and bauxite at 8%.
 Led largely by China, the global energy transition is resulting in greater shipments of bauxite and thermal coal for electrification.